quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 ----------

 ### What do you have to configure to use JPA with Spring?
-How does Spring Boot make this easier
+How does Spring Boot make this easier?